gaearon/gitbook-plugin-prism/README.md

 Type: `Object`
 Default value: `{}`

+#### "book.assets"

+Type: `String`
+Default value: `null`

+Path to the assets folder to copy

 #### "book.js"

 Type: `Array`
 Default value: `[]`

-List of javascript file to add to the html pages.
+List of javascript file to add to the html pages (relative to the assets fodler).

 #### "book.css"

 Type: `Array`
 Default value: `[]`

-List of css file to add to the html pages.
+List of css file to add to the html pages (relative to the assets fodler).

 #### "book.templates"